nicolaszimmer/json-compact/README.md

 ## Overview

 JSONcompact is a TypeScript/JavaScript library designed to convert complex JSON data into a compact, tabular format suitable for processing and analysis, particularly with AI models like GPT-3 and GPT-4.
 It also provides functionality to revert this compacted data back to its original form.
-The library is useful in scenarios where you need to minimize JSON size without losing the essence and structure of the data.
+The library is useful in scenarios where you need to minimize JSON size without losing the essence and structure of the data. **You can expect a reduction in token size of >30% for larger data sets**

 ## Features